 Finite Mathematics is an umbrella of mathematical topics.
-It is a course designed for students who will undertake higherlevel mathematics in college that may not include calculus.
+It is a course designed for students who will undertake higher-level mathematics in college that may not include calculus.
 Topics include: (1) counting techniques, (2) matrices, (3) recursion, (4) graph theory, (5) social choice, (6) linear programming, and (7) game theory.
 Technology, such as computers and graphing calculators, should be used frequently.

-• Prerequisite: Algebra II and Geometry

-- Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Accuplacer to receive dual credit (see counselor for details) - Counts as a Mathematics Course for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas
+- Prerequisite: Algebra II and Geometry - Students must meet Ivy Tech Testing Requirements for PSAT, SAT, ACT or Ivy Tech's Knowledge Assessment to receive dual credit (see counselor for details) - Counts as a Mathematics Course for the General, Core 40, Core 40 with Academic Honors and Core 40 with Technical Honors diplomas

-PRE-CALCULUS: ALGEBRA (DUAL CREDIT)
+PRE-CALCULUS: ALGEBRA (NO DUAL CREDIT)/PRE-CALCULUS: ALGEBRA HONORS (DUAL CREDIT)

-COURSE CODE: 2564 1 CREDIT (1st SEMESTER ONLY))
+COURSE CODE: 2564/2564H 1 CREDIT (1st SEMESTER ONLY))